janklab/MlxShake/README.md

 The goals of MlxShake, specifically as an enhanced fork of [livescript2markdown](https://github.com/minoue-xx/livescript2markdown), are:

 * Automate the full process from `.mlx` to `.md`.
-* Become suitable for use in automated document generation processes.
+* Be suitable for use in automated document generation processes.
 * Make the Markdown good enough that no manual touch-up is usually needed.
 * Make the code as modern as possible (as of R2019b).
 * Produce nicely-formatted output files.
 * Support additional output formats.